 The Guide is filled with keywords that are a mixture of trending search terms, along with classic search terms for each season.
-If we’ve learned anything from 2020, it’s that new terms and concepts are always emerging.
+If we’ve learned anything from the last few years, it’s that new terms and concepts are always emerging.
 We wanted our Guide to offer up a great mix of old and new terms.

 The keywords in the Guide are meant to be combined with more niche-specific keywords within your unique brand focus.